Open Source database developer MariaDB picks up $27M from the EIB

 But MariaDB is not the only player in the space: open source competitors include MongoDB, MySQL and Hive; while DynamoDB and Microsoft SQL are among the proprietary offerings that are also vying for the same business as MariaDB.

-The wider database market opportunity is a big one: $50 billion by 2017 according to figures from IDC.
+The wider database market opportunity is a sizeable one: $50 billion by 2017 according to figures from IDC.
 This round of funding effectively positions MariaDB as one of the stronger players in this space out of Europe.

 “We are pleased to be partnering with MariaDB in this breakthrough operation as it will enable the EU bank to support a European software company particularly strong in innovation and with significant growth potential,” said EIB VP Ambroise Fayolle.
 “This is also what the Investment Plan for Europe is about: strengthening Europe’s global competitiveness by supporting high-skilled employment opportunities and enhancing Europe’s position as a major technology supplier.”